InformaticsMatters/fragmentor/README.md

 > Optional parameter add_file: default: no

 The standardisation step will validate whether the library has been processed before and raise an error if this is the case.
-The optional add_file parameter allows an additonal (set of) files to be added to an existing library.
+The optional add_file parameter allows an additional (set of) files to be added to an existing library.
 Note that the standardisation step will process all files in the input location, so the add_file will work more efficiently if this location only contains the required files for that run.